 Perhaps the biggest issue of these models is their size.
 At 280 pounds, these are by far the largest products on our list and will present moving challenges even for two people due to a ping pong table’s naturally bulky design.
-If you need to move the table up or down one or more flight of stairs, you may want to pay someone else to do it.
+If you need to move the table up or down one or more flights of stairs, you may want to pay someone else to do it.
 Also, the corners are made out of hard PVC.
-This is not so much of an issue, but the fact that the corners are still sharp angled instead of rounded can cause injury if hit or ran into.
+This is not so much of an issue, but the fact that the corners are still sharp-angled instead of rounded can cause injury if hit or run into.

-Still, this is an all around decent option if you need an outdoor type and despite the fact that it is one of the pricier products on our list, it is actually still reasonably priced for an outdoor table which are generally more expensive than indoor models anyway.
+Still, this is an all-around decent option if you need an outdoor type and despite the fact that it is one of the pricier products on our list, it is actually still reasonably priced for an outdoor table which is generally more expensive than indoor models anyway.

 That said, this product is only 6 mm thick, which is thin even for an outdoor type, and is barely thick enough to qualify for the bare minimum of what you should expect from a quality outdoor model.
 On top of that, the aluminum surface will generate an odd metallic sound as the ball bounces on it.
 A thicker table would still generate a somewhat metallic sound, but it would not resonate as much and be a bit more muffled.

 #5.
 JOOLA Midsize – Best Compact Ping Pong Table

 This one, on the other hand, is clearly situated for those of you that do not have as much room to spare as a professional (or even recreational) model would demand.
 Still, it does provide some nice features which are why we ranked it our best compact table tennis table.